FrancoisPoinsot/simplest-uncommitted-msg/README.md

 `mvn exec:java -D"exec.mainClass"="CustomProducer.Main"`

 This will output some messages in topic `topic-test`.
-You will find both committed and uncommited message in there.
+You will find both committed and uncommitted message in there.
-To check the content, you can use good olde `kafka-console-consumer`:
+To check the content, you can use good old `kafka-console-consumer`:

 - read all messages:
 `kafka-console-consumer --bootstrap-server kafka:9092 --topic topic-test --from-beginning --timeout-ms 2000 --isolation-level read_uncommitted` output should look like
 ```
+uncommitted
+uncommitted
-test msg: 1
+Committed 1
-test msg: 2
+Committed 2
+uncommitted
+uncommitted
-test msg: 3
+Committed 3
-test msg: 4
+Committed 4
-test msg: 5
-test msg: 6
-test msg: 7
-test msg: 8
-test msg: 9
 ```

 - read committed only (default):
 ` kafka-console-consumer --bootstrap-server kafka:9092 --topic topic-test --from-beginning --timeout-ms 2000 --isolation-level read_committed`
 ```
-test msg: 0
+Committed 1
+Committed 2
-test msg: 3
+Committed 3
-test msg: 6
-test msg: 9
+Committed 4
 ```

+## test cases

+There is a few test case on different topic.
+If you consume committed only you should find no `uncommitted` value.
+If you consume all committed messages you should find `Committed 1`, `Committed 2`, ... in consecutive order.

+In each topic You should find this number of committed messages:

+- `topic-test`: 4 messages
+- `topic-test-2`: 2 messages
+- `topic-test-3`: 6 messages
+- `topic-test-4`: 6 messages
+- `topic-test-5`: 1000 messages